• Skip to primary navigation

 Bò Bía close up roll.

 Growing up whenever my mom told me we were having bò bía my heart and soul would light up.
 Mainly because this spring roll contains some of my all-time favorite ingredients—aka Chinese sausage and eggs.
 Eggs make the world a better place.
-Packed with herbs and vegetables, this Vietnamese spring roll is perfect as guilt-free meal or snack.
+Packed with herbs and vegetables, this Vietnamese spring roll is perfect as a guilt-free meal or snack.

 What is Bò Bía?